Kossie007/model_evalution_using_student_test_scores/README.md

 -  The raw, student-level dataset containing math and literature scores, along with background questionnaires regarding socio-economic status and school environment.

 file: `filtered_data_anal.csv`
--  The training and analysis set, comprising 90% of the filtered data.
-This is used for model training and cross-validation.
+-  The training and analysis set, comprising 100% of the filtered data.
+This is split for training and test sets during the analysis.

-file: `filtered_data_eval.csv`
--  The holdout evaluation set, comprising 10% of the data.
-This is used strictly for final performance evaluation to prevent data leakage.

 file: `variable_description.txt`
 -  Introductory dataset of used variables giving ranges, basic statistics and categories.